R9295/me/README.md

 export NORECAPTCHA_SECRET_KEY=<your_secret_key>
 ```

-5. Add Gmail username and password in environment variables for user verification email
-Enable 'allow less secure apps' on your gmail if you get errors
+5. Add Gmail username and password in environment variables for user verification email.
+Enable 'allow less secure apps' on your gmail if you get errors.
-Add this in your ``~/.bashrc`` or ``~/.zshrc`` for it to be remembered
+Add this in your ``~/.bashrc`` or ``~/.zshrc`` for it to be remembered.
 ``` bash
 export EMAIL=<your_email>
 export EMAIL_PASS=<your_pass>